Nolan Arenado Player Props: Cardinals vs. Athletics

-Nolan Arenado and his .400 on-base percentage over his past 10 games (65 points higher than his season-long percentage), will be in action for the St. Louis Cardinals against the Oakland Athletics and JP Sears on August 14 at 7:45 PM ET.
+Nolan Arenado -- batting .326 with two doubles, two home runs, two walks and four RBI in his past 10 games -- will be in action for the St. Louis Cardinals versus the Oakland Athletics, with Spenser Watkins on the hill, on August 15 at 7:45 PM ET.

-He had three hits (going 3-for-4 with a double and an RBI) in his last appearance against the Royals.
+He had a hitless showing in his most recent game (0-for-5) against the Athletics.

 Nolan Arenado Game Info & Props vs. the Athletics